-64. Secondary evidence of the contents of the documents referred to in clause (a) of section 60, shall not be given unless the party proposing to give such secondary evidence has previously given to the party in whose possession or power the document is, or to his advocate or representative, such notice to produce it as is prescribed by law; and if no notice is prescribed by law, then such notice as the Court considers reasonable under the circumstances of the case:
+64. Secondary evidence of the contents of the documents referred to in clause (a) of 10section 60, shall not be given unless the party proposing to give such secondary evidence has previously given to the party in whose possession or power the document is, or to his advocate or representative, such notice to produce it as is prescribed by law; and if no notice is prescribed by law, then such notice as the Court considers reasonable under the circumstances of the case: 15

-Provided that such notice shall not be required in order to render secondary evidence admissible in any of the following cases, or in any other case in which the Court thinks fit to dispense with it:-
+Provided that such notice shall not be required in order to render secondary evidence admissible in any of the following cases, or in any other case in which the Court thinks fit to dispense with it: ---

-- (a) when the document to be proved is itself a notice; - (b) when, from the nature of the case, the adverse party must know that he will be required to produce it; - (c) when it appears or is proved that the adverse party has obtained possession of the original by fraud or force; - (d) when the adverse party or his agent has the original in Court; - (e) when the adverse party or his agent has admitted the loss of the document; - (f) when the person in possession of the document is out of reach of, or not subject to, the process of the Court. - 65.
-If a document is alleged to be signed or to have been written wholly or in part by any person, the signature or the handwriting of so much of the document as is alleged to be in that person's handwriting must be proved to be in his handwriting.
+(a) when the document to be proved is itself a notice;

+(b) when, from the nature of the case, the adverse party must know that he will 20 be required to produce it;

+(c) when it appears or is proved that the adverse party has obtained possession of the original by fraud or force;

+(d) when the adverse party or his agent has the original in Court;

+(e) when the adverse party or his agent has admitted the loss of the document; 25

+(f) when the person in possession of the document is out of reach of, or not subject to, the process of the Court.

+65. If a document is alleged to be signed or to have been written wholly or in part by any person, the signature or the handwriting of so much of the document as is alleged to be in that person's handwriting must be proved to be in his handwriting.
-Proof of signature and handwriting of person alleged to have signed or written document produced.